 If the standard voltage in your country is in the range of 220 - 240 V (as is in the UK, Europe, Asia, Africa and Australia), you need a voltage converter in Venezuela.
 Some say you can carefully try to use your appliances in Venezuela without a converter.
 Most likely they won't be damaged, but may not function optimally.
 If you don't want to take any chances, use a converter.
 You can also consider a combined power plug adapter/voltage converter.

 If the frequency in Venezuela (60 Hz) differs from the one in your country, it is not advised to use your appliances.
 But if there is no voltage difference, you could (at your own risk) try to use the appliance for a short time.
-Be especially careful with moving, rotating and time related appliances like clocks, shavers and electric fan heaters.
+Be especially careful with moving, rotating and time related appliances like clocks, shavers or electric fan heaters.

 To be sure, check the label on the appliance.
 Some appliances never need a converter.
 If the label states 'INPUT: 100-240V, 50/60 Hz' the appliance can be used in all countries in the world.
 This is common for chargers of tablets/laptops, photo cameras, cell phones, toothbrushes, etc.